We're going to Connected America, 2025! Click here to schedule a meeting with us whilst we’re there.

 What is being done and why?

 The UK’s future prosperity rests on the security and resilience of the public electronic communications networks and services that connect us.
 Such networks and services are fundamental to supporting our modern quality of life.
-Public telecommunications providers deliver the connectivity that enables people, communities and businesses to carry out their daily activities across the UK.
+Public telecommunications providers deliver the connectivity that enables people, communities, and businesses to carry out their daily activities across the UK.
 Disruption to those activities would undermine the normal functioning of our society and public order.
 Yet as technologies evolve, new threats to those networks and services are emerging.
 The UK Telecoms Supply Chain Review, conducted between 2018 and 2019, found that industry security practices were inadequate to address growing risks.
 These practices were in turn driven by a lack of incentives to manage risk, including the inability of the regulatory framework to drive improvements in cyber security.

-The Telecommunications (Security) Act 2021 established a new telecoms security framework to enable the Government, Ofcom and the industry to address the most pressing risks to networks and services.
+The Telecommunications (Security) Act 2021 established a new telecoms security framework to enable the Government, Ofcom, and the industry to address the most pressing risks to networks and services.

-Security risks to networks and services can never be completely prevented: but these measures will ensure public telecoms providers in the UK take the right steps to protect their public networks and services against security threats.
-Importantly, the measures have been informed by extensive and detailed analysis of the security of the telecoms sector carried out by the National Cyber Security Centre, as the UK’s national technical authority for cyber security.
-The analysis was developed around priority threats which have been identified through thorough testing and the real-world experiences of public telecommunications providers.
+Security risks to networks and services can never be completely prevented: but these measures will ensure public telecom providers in the UK take the right steps to protect their public networks and services against security threats.
+Importantly, the measures have been informed by extensive and detailed analysis of the security of the telecoms sector carried out by the National Cyber Security Centre, the UK’s national technical authority for cyber security.
+The analysis was developed around priority threats that have been identified through thorough testing and the real-world experiences of public telecommunications providers.
 A summary was published by the NCSC in January 2020.
 A draft of this instrument, informed by the NCSC’s analysis, was put to public consultation on 1 March 2022 and that consultation closed on 10 May 2022.
-The responses to that consultation contains sixteen regulations
+The responses to that consultation contain sixteen regulations

 Consultants and Partners are key to this success, as this needs specialist services to help providers fulfill their compliance obligations.

-With our top three predictions for full fibre in 2023 nailed, we have to bear in mind a few things: Following the turbulence of the recent years, the pandemic taught us that technology is often the answer to modern challenges.
+With our top three predictions for full fiber in 2023 nailed, we have to bear in mind a few things: Following the turbulence of recent years, the pandemic taught us that technology is often the answer to modern challenges.
 This will be proven yet again during the energy crisis and a global recession.
 The winners will be the companies that can pivot their business models quickly, using external experts such as NetPMD, to enable them to scale up quickly, and at low risk to their business models.